-AICL has continued to operate an outsourced business model and the Company's expenses therefore reflect the charges from its outsourced service providers.
-In particular, day-to-day operational management is outsourced to AICL's insurance manager in Gibraltar, Artex Risk Solutions (Gibraltar) Limited ("Artex").
+AICL has continued to operate a largely outsourced business model and the Company's expenses therefore mostly reflect the charges from its outsourced service providers.
+In particular, compliance and company secretarial services are outsourced to AICL's insurance manager Artex Risk Solutions (Gibraltar) Limited ("Artex").
 AICL also has outsourcing arrangements with its affiliates, Arch Underwriters Ltd., Arch Investment Management Ltd. and Arch Capital Services Inc. Outsourcing has the potential to create additional risk due to loss of control over the services.
 Therefore, there is significant focus within the risk and governance framework on the oversight of AICL's outsourced service providers.

-AICL's Board of Directors during the year comprised four Executives and one Non-Executive director and the Company operates via two Sub-Committees as set out in Section B. A three lines of defence governance model is employed.
+AICL's Board of Directors during the year comprised four Executives and one Non-Executive Director.
+The Company does not operate via Sub-Committees and all functions are currently retained by the Board.
+A three lines of defence governance model is employed.